Dr Suzanne McDonald

 Newcastle upon Tyne

-I am a Chartered Health Psychologist and am registered with the Health & Care Professions Council (www.hcpc-uk.org; registration number: PYL 34149)
+I am a Chartered Psychologist with the British Psychological Society (https://www.bps.org.uk) and a registered Health Psychology Practitioner with the Health & Care Professions Council (www.hcpc-uk.org; registration number: PYL 34149).

 - PhD Medical Sciences (health psychology), Newcastle University (Sept 2011-March 2016)